 Sara R. Dial has been serving as a member of our Board of Directors since March 2013.
 Ms. Dial was previously a member of the board of trustees at Seattle Pacific University.
 Ms. Dial has served as President and CEO of Sara Dial & Associates, an economic development consulting firm specializing in site selection and government relations since 1996, where she has led high profile economic development initiatives in Arizona and the restructuring of Arizona's statewide economic development organization.
 From 2002 through 2003, Ms. Dial also served as the Chief Executive of Social Venture Partners Arizona, a philanthropic foundation using a venture capital approach to giving.
 In 2004, Ms. Dial was elected as Chairman of the Board of Social Venture Partners Arizona.
 From 1993 to 1996, Ms. Dial served as the director of the Arizona Department of Commerce, having previously served as the finance director from 1991 to 1993.
 Prior to her work in the public sector, Ms. Dial worked in the investment banking industry at Rauscher Pierces Refsnes, Boettcher and Company and Kemper Securities Group, focusing on municipal finance.
-Ms. Dial is a graduate of Stanford University with a Bachelor of Arts degree in international relations.
-We believe Ms. Dial's extensive experience with government, higher education and economic development expertise provides a tremendous resource to our Board of Directors and management team, particularly in the areas of government relations, finance and corporate governance.
+Ms. Dial's extensive experience with government, higher education and economic development expertise provides a tremendous resource to our Board of Directors and management team, particularly in the areas of government relations, finance and corporate governance.

-Our Board of Directors unanimously recommends that the stockholders vote \underline{FOR} the election of each of the seven nominees listed above to constitute our Board of Directors.
+Our Board of Directors unanimously recommends that the stockholders vote FOR the election of each of the seven nominees listed above to constitute our Board of Directors.